top of page

 The Nordic Psychiatrist have been fortunate to get hold of professor Berit Berg, a professor with in-depth knowledge of people’s experiences of communication via interpreters and how to improve the use of interpreters in the healthcare sector and other public services.
 Her experience is that many people's first reaction is that there are many problems associated with the use of interpreters.
 Professor Berit Berg was the main author of the report "Experiences of minority language speakers with interpreting in encounters with public services" published in February 2023.

-You can read a summary of the report below by expanding the chapters.
+You can read a summary of the report below by expanding the chapters

-Please click on the arrow ">" to expand:
+Please use the arrow ">" to expand:

 Summary